-Intended learning outcome ST4 ST5 ST6 Be able to perform specialist assessment of patients and document relevant history and examination on culturally diverse patients to include: - Presenting or main complaint - History of present illness - Past medical and psychiatric history - Systemic review - Family history - Socio-cultural history - Developmental history By the end of ST4 the trainee will be able to take a comprehensive history from a patient presenting to an inpatient forensic service.
+Intended learning outcome ST4 ST5 ST6 Be able to perform specialist as culturally diverse patients to in - Presenting or main comp - History of present illness - Past medical and psychia - Systemic review - Family history - Socio-cultural history - Developmental history iclude: laint cument relevant history an d examination on Developmental filstory By the end of ST4 the trainee will be able to take a comprehensive history from a patient presenting to an inpatient forensic service.
 Core conditions to be assessed are in particular schizophrenia, affective disorders, all other psychotic conditions in ICD, all personality disorder especially antisocial, paranoid and borderline, developmental disorders including Aspergers syndrome and organic disorders.
 The understanding and assessment of substance misuse and its role in forensic presentation and risk is essential.
 By the end of ST5 the trainee will be able to independently assess under supervision any patient presenting to a specialist forensic service e.g. prison, police station, NHS or Independent hospital.
 Assess forensic patients in differing levels of security to identify clinical need and understand the balance needed for public protection.
 By the end of ST6 the trainee will be able to supervise the assessment of a forensic patient by a core trainee.
 They will be able to independently assess the most complex cases, involving multilayered complicating factors including personality disorder, substance misuse, medico legal and diversity issues.

 Understand the legal context of forensic patient assessment.
 Understand the nature of forensic psychiatric services and differing institutions that may affect patient presentation.
 Understand the relevance of physical, procedural and relational security to patients' clinical needs and presentation.
 1b Patient examination, including mental state examination and physical examination ACE of a new patient admitted to forensic inpatient unit CBD of a case to specifically explore links between risk issues and psychopathology.
 DOPS -assessing safety of examination facility for patient consultation.
 ACE or CBD of a new assessment for potential admission to forensic unit.
 CBD of a forensic patient from a background where diversity issues are relevant to presentation, risk and management.
 ACE or CBD of an urgent assessment e.g. in prison, police custody, NHS or independent hospital.
 DONCS to observe supervision of junior health professionals CBD of a new patient with complex and multiple psychopathology including mental illness, substance misuse, personality disorder.
-To formulate the case and present management plans alugnosos By the end of ST4, the trainee will, be able to independently construct a formulation for a patient in a specialist forensic inpatient unit By the end of ST5, the trainee will independently construct a formulation of a patient presenting newly to a specialist forensic service.
+To formulate the case and present management plans

+2 Demonstrate the ability to construct formulations of patients' problems that include appropriate differential diagnoses By the end of ST4, the trainee will, be able to independently construct a formulation for a patient in a specialist forensic inpatient unit By the end of ST5, the trainee will independently construct a formulation of a patient presenting newly to a specialist forensic service.
 By the end of ST6, the trainee will be able to supervise students, foundation and core trainees in the development of an appropriate formulation for patients in a forensic service.
 CBD of several patients discussing mental health act and issues surrounding detention, relevant sections appeals procedures, process of transfer from prison and court ordered detention.
 CBD of several cases of forensic patients with different diagnoses to develop formulations, taking account of psychopathology and risk.
 CBD of several cases of forensic patients where there are medico-legal issues e.g. Fitness to plead, fitness to interview, insanity, diminished responsibility, provocation, risk assessment and sentencing.